Hourly vs Project Pricing: Which Model Earns More

 After one value-based quote, evaluate:

-They said yes immediately: Price anchored correctly to value.
-Test higher next time.
+They said yes immediately.
+Your price was anchored correctly to the value, so you can test a higher number next time.

-They said it’s too expensive: Either a wrong client or a positioning problem.
+They said it’s too expensive.
+You’re either talking to the wrong client or dealing with a positioning problem.

 Value-based pricing takes practice.
 You’re learning to sell results instead of effort — a different conversation.